niquewoodhouse/niquewoodhouse.github.io/appearherehow.md

 						Appear Here is the premier platform worldwide for renting short term retail space.
 					</p>
 					<p class="w50 mAuto darkgrey">
-						As part of a brand &amp; brand refresh, I design how it works pages to guide possible tenants and landlords on how it works.
+						As part of a brand refresh, I helped re-design how it works pages to guide possible tenants and landlords on how it works.
 					</p>
 				</div>
 		</div>